Skip to content

 In other words, we developed the strategy.

-Our strategy brought to light the fact that we needed to create a visual of how they could optimise their leftover space on their TV cabinet.
+Our strategy brought to light the fact that we needed to create a visual of how they could optimise the leftover space on their TV cabinet.
 Showing them that our screens would fit in the gap provided and leave room for other shiny objects.

 This was a tailored bid, directly to the people we had written it for.